Elektrobit/crinit/README.md

 This repository also includes an example application to generate a `/etc/machine-id` file, which is used to uniquely identify the system (for example by `elosd`).
 The `machine-id-gen` tool is supposed to be called on boot, for example from `earlysetup.crinit` as shown in the example configuration files contained in this repository.
-Its implementation either uses the value for `systemd.machine_id` given on the Kernel command line or -- on an NXP S32G-based board -- th unique ID burned to on-chip OTP memory.
+Its implementation either uses the value for `systemd.machine_id` given on the Kernel command line or -- on an NXP S32G-based board -- the unique ID burned to on-chip OTP memory.
 If the Kernel command line value is set, it always takes precedence and any physical memory OTP reads are omitted.
 This means that while the application has special functionality for S32G SoCs, it can work on any target as long as the Kernel command line contains the necessary value.